arootahimg arootahimg

 Did you enjoy this post?
 Share it with your network to spread these insider tips!
 Click a social icon and tag us @ArootahCoach

 If you’re seeking mental health care, you’re not alone.
-As more and more people around the world experience anxiety in the wake of COVID-19, the stigma of asking for help has nearly disappeared.
+As more and more people around the world have experienced anxiety post COVID-19, the stigma of asking for help has nearly disappeared.
 According to CNBC, the global telehealth market, beyond just therapy, is projected to reach $312 billion by 2026.

 Coaching serves those seeking better performance and outcomes, while therapy serves those seeking to better their mental health and explore their personal history.
-While there might appear to be similarities between therapy and coaching, the basis, experience, and outcomes can be very different.
+While there might appear to be similarities between therapy and coaching, the basis, experience, and outcomes are quite different.

-You might not be familiar with coaching in adulthood, but you are probably familiar with sports.
-Think of coaching and therapy like you might think about the physical therapist and coach for your favorite basketball team.
-A basketball player has both physical therapists and coaches on their team, doing very different jobs.
-The physical therapist helps the players recoup and heal from past injuries, while the coach helps the players increase their skills and follow a strategy on the court to win the game.
-Neither professional can effectively nor safely do the other’s job.
+Think of coaching and therapy like you might think about a physical therapist and coach for your favorite football team.
+A physical therapist helps the players recoup and heal from past injuries, while a coach helps the players increase their skills and follow a strategy to win the game.
+Neither professional can effectively do the other’s job.

 The same holds true for business professionals.
-While a therapist can help their clients explore their past and move forward from emotional trauma, a coach is focused on helping clients build the skills to optimize their future.
+While a therapist can help their clients explore their past and move forward from emotional trauma, a coach is focused on helping clients build skills to optimize their future and achieve their goals.

-The Benefits of Coaching That Often Can’t Be Found in Many Types of Therapy
+3 Benefits of Coaching That Often Can’t Be Found in Therapy

 Business publications such as Forbes and CNBC discuss the best reasons to hire a coach and offer clear guidelines to help their readers determine whether to seek care from a coach, a therapist, or another professional.
 Here are three major benefits of coaching that clients typically don’t experience in therapy.

-1. A Coach Focuses on Helping You Optimize Your Future.
+3. A Coach Can Help You Optimize Your Future

 Sometimes, You Need Both